Updated 9th October 2025

 Method

-Stir in the beaten egg and then add enough water to bring the pastry together (the amount you need each time may differ, dependant on room and ingredient temp).
+Stir in the beaten egg, then add enough water to bring the pastry together (the amount you need each time may differ, dependant on room and ingredient temp).
 If you don’t add enough water, you will find the pastry difficult to work with. if you add a bit too much, don’t worry as you can ‘bring it back’ by adding a little extra gluten free flour.

 Form the pastry into a ball and transfer onto a clean surface, that you have dusted with gluten free flour and knead for a couple of minutes until the pastry becomes smooth.
 By doing this the pastry will be much easier to handle.